 Great for: In-depth introductions and features a cover letter.

 Great for: Showing design skills, emphasizing personality, and explaining work experience.

 Great for: Professional and simple display of information.

 Industries: Administration, publishing, academics, and business.

 Great for: Demonstrating style and organization, brief introduction to employer

 Resume’s for College Students and Grads

 I often get stuck nit-picking every little thing on my resume, concerned it’s not good enough.
 I’m trying to let that urge go in favor of putting myself out there!
 It’s better to apply anyway than to spend unnecessary time stressing about whether I’m qualified or not.
-Don’t let the scary HR-written “job requirments” section keep you from applying for a job you know you can handle!
-I hope these resume templates help inspire you to apply to jobs outside of your comfort zone.
+Don’t let the scary HR-written “job requirements” section keep you from applying for a job you know you can handle!
+I hope these resume templates help inspire you to apply for jobs outside of your comfort zone.
 What are your top resume tips for college students and grads?